ecmwf/ecflow/docs/python_api/Client.rst

 This can be overridden for the python child api

-.. py:method:: Client.set_child_pid( (Client)arg1, (str)arg2) -> None :
+.. py:method:: Client.set_child_pid(*args, **kwargs)
    :module: ecflow

+Overloaded function.

+1. set_child_pid(self: ecflow.Client, arg0: str) -> None

 Set the process id of this job

 By default the environment variable ECF_RID is read for the jobs process or remote id This can be overridden for the python child api

-set_child_pid( (Client)arg1, (int)arg2) -> None :
+2. set_child_pid(self: ecflow.Client, arg0: typing.SupportsInt | typing.SupportsIndex) -> None

 Set the process id of this job

 By default the environment variable ECF_RID is read for the jobs process or remote id This can be overridden for the python child api

-.. py:method:: Client.set_child_timeout( (Client)arg1, (int)arg2) -> None :
+.. py:method:: Client.set_child_timeout(self: ecflow.Client, arg0: typing.SupportsInt | typing.SupportsIndex) -> None
    :module: ecflow

 Set timeout if child cannot connect to server, default is 24 hours.
 The input is required to be in seconds